Onboarding

 Paperwork and pre-employment checks

 There are three relevant employment status options: employee, worker, independent contractor.
 This is particularly relevant in the screen industries in terms of tax status (which can differ from employment status) and relates to HMRC guidelines for behind camera workers.
-For independent contractors this can involve IR35.
+For independent contractors working via their own Limited Company this can involve IR35.

 Read more about IR35 here: Off-payroll working (IR35): detailed information.

-Research the types of employment status here: Checking your employment rights.
+Research the types of employment status here: Checking your employment status

 Written statement of employment particulars

-All employees (those on PAYE contracts – including fixed term) and workers are legally entitled to receive a document on their first day of work (Employment Rights Act 1996) outlining the following:
+All employees (those on PAYE contracts – including fixed term) and those who hold ‘worker’ status are legally entitled to receive a document on their first day of work (Employment Rights Act 1996) outlining the following:

 • Place of work,